UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team32-NovelViewAHJZ.md

 ![3DGS Architecture]({{ '/assets/images/32/3dgs_architecture.png' | relative_url }})
 {: style="width: 700px; max-width: 100%;"}
-_Fig.
-Optimization of sparse SfM point cloud to create a set of 3D Gaussians, which are tiled for the optimization strategy by rasterization._
+_Fig 1.
+Optimization of sparse SfM point cloud to create a set of 3D Gaussians, which are tiled for the optimization strategy by rasterization [1]._

 The optimization starts with a sparse SfM point cloud, which is used at initialization to produce the set of initial 3D Gaussian parameters.
 Each SfM point provides: mean (3D position), isotropic covariance (size), opacity $$\alpha$$, and color (via spherical harmonics).